 Graduate Degrees Required for Open Positions

 Historically, it has been hard for nursing schools to find nurse educators possessing master’s or doctoral degrees.
-In 2012, 8% of full-time nurse educator positions and 7% of part-time positions were unfilled, according to an AACN survey of nursing programs across the country.
+In 2016, 8% of full-time nurse educator positions were unfilled, according to an AACN survey of nursing programs across the country.
 These open nurse educator positions leave many opportunities for individuals with the right passion, skills, and educational experiences.

 More Nurse Educators Retiring in Coming Years

 For institutions not currently feeling the effects of the country's nurse educator shortages, the upcoming retirement of many nurse educators may lead to even more open positions.
-According to a report administered by the AACN, the average age of a doctorally prepared nursing professor was 60.5 in 2010.
+According to AACN's report on 2015-2016 Salaries of Instructional and Administrative Nursing Faculty, the average ages of doctorally-prepared nurse faculty holding the ranks of professor, associate professor, and assistant professor were 62.2, 57.6, and 51.1 years, respectively.
 This means that many nurse educators will be retiring and leaving vacancies in the coming years.
 Experts predict that even the country’s best-rated nursing schools will need to recruit aggressively to attract the right applicants for their vacancies.

 To minimize the impact of the nurse educator shortage, the American Nurses Association is working to encourage registered nurses to study for master’s and doctoral degree programs to provide them with an opportunity to move into educator positions.
-If you’re interested in this career, get started by learning about the graduate programs in the area of Nursing offered by South University, Online Programs at http://online.southuniversity.edu/area-of-study/nursing.aspx.
+If you’re interested in this career, get started by learning about the graduate programs in the area of Nursing offered by South University at https://www.southuniversity.edu/areas-of-study/nursing.